moth-quantum/quantum-audio/README.md

 #### The Package 📦

-The `quantumaudio` package provides fundamental operations for representing audio as Quantum States that can be processed on a Quantum computer (or Simulator) and played back 🔊
+The `quantumaudio` package provides fundamental operations for representing audio samples as Quantum States that can be processed on a Quantum computer (or a Simulator) and played back 🔊

 ```python
 quantumaudio.encode(audio)   #returns a circuit